-Listing and transfer of units

-The Scheme is an open ended scheme under which sale and repurchase will be made on a continuous basis and therefore listing on stock exchanges is not envisaged.
+Listing and transfer of units The Scheme is an open ended scheme under which sale and repurchase will be made on a continuous basis and therefore listing on stock exchanges is not envisaged.
 However, the Trustee/AMC reserves the right to list the Units.

-Units of the Scheme held in the Demat form are fully and freely transferable in accordance with the provisions of SEBI (Depositories and Participants) Regulations, 2018 as may be amended from time to time through off market deals or in accordance with the stock exchange rules, upon the Scheme being listed.
-Transfers should be only in favor of transferes who are eligible for holding Units under the Scheme.

-Units of the Scheme are freely transferable in demat and non demat mode.
+Units held in Demat form are transferable in accordance with the provisions of SEBI (Depositories and Participants) Regulations through off market deals or in accordance with the stock exchange rules, upon the Scheme being listed.
+Transfers should be only in favour of transferees who are eligible for holding Units under the Scheme.
+Units of the scheme are freely transferable in demat and non demat mode.
 If a person becomes a holder of the Units consequent to operation of law, or upon enforcement of a pledge, the Mutual Fund will, subject to production of satisfactory evidence, effect the transfer, if the transferee is otherwise eligible to hold the Units.
 Similarly, in cases of transmission of Units consequent on the death of a unitholder, the transferee's name will be recorded by the AMC / Registrar subject to production of satisfactory evidence and completing the requisite procedure / documentation (as explained in SAI).

-Dematerialization of units

-The investors shall have an option to hold the Units in demat mode.
-In case of SIP transactions, the units will be allotted based on the applicable NAV, the same will be credited to unitholder's Demat account on a weekly basis, upon realization of funds/ credit confirmation.
+Dematerialization of units The investors shall have an option to hold the Units in demat mode.
+However, for SIP transactions, while the units in will be allotted based on the applicable NAV as per the SID, the same will be credited to unitholder's Demat account on a weekly basis, upon realization of funds/ credit confirmation.
 For example, for fund realization/ credit confirmation received from the bankers from Monday to Friday of a week, the Units will be credited to unitholder's Demat account with the DP in the following week on Monday.
 To hold the Units in demat mode, the investor will be required to have a beneficiary account with a Depository Participant (DP) of the NSDL/CDSL and will be required to mention in the application form, DP's Name, DP ID and Beneficiary Account No. with the DP at the time of subscribing to the Units.
 The AMC will credit the Units to the Beneficiary Account of Unit holder within five working days from the date of clearance of the investor's cheque.
 If a Unit holder desires to opt for dematerialization of units held under physical account statement at a later date, he will be required to make an application to AMC/ RTA/DP in Conversion Request Form (available on the website of the Mutual Fund or with the DPs) along with Statement of Account, a copy of Client Master Report (CMR) or Transaction Statement (only the page of Transaction Statement reflecting the name and pattern of holding) issued by its Depository Participant.
 Application for issue of Units in demat mode may be submitted to any of the OPAs / ISCs or DPs.
 The AMC will credit the Units to the Beneficiary Account of Unit holder within two working days from receipt of demat request.
+In case the unit holders do not provide their Demat Account details, or the demat details provided in the application form are incomplete / incorrect or do not match with the details with the Depository records, the Units will be allotted in physical account statement mode provided the application is otherwise complete in all respect and accordingly, an Account Statement shall be sent to them.